Heatblur-Simulations/f-14-manual/src/systems/tcs.md

 outside current FOV.
 MAN selects purely manual acquisition with the HCU where the target needs to be pointed at directly.
 AUTO sets an automatic acquisition mode without a search pattern making the TCS snap to a target as long as it’s inside the TCS FOV.

+> 🚧 TODO: Below is taken from the AWG-9 Section.
+Reincorporate this into this section.

+The TCS TRIM knobs controls TCS calibration in azimuth (AZ) and elevation (EL).
+This is used to calibrate the TCS line of sight to be equal to the radar line of sight.
+Normally this is done by locking a target in STT, setting slave to TCS and then fine-tuning the calibration knobs until the TCS looks directly at the locked target.

+The last two switches controlling the TCS are the ACQ (acquisition) and FOV (field of view) switches.
+The ACQ switch controls how the TCS locks onto targets.
+AUTO SRCH means the TCS will move by itself in a limited search pattern trying to find a target.
+MAN (manual) means the TCS only locks onto targets if commanded to by the HCU in TCS mode and AUTO means the TCS automatically tries to lock onto targets entering its field of view.
+The FOV switch sets whether the WIDE or NAR (narrow) field of view is used by the TCS.

+> 🚧 END

 ### DDD